Chapter 1 Python programming language

 1.3.1 Anaconda distribution installation

-Install the desired Anaconda Python distribution.
+We suggest you install Miniconda, which is a minimal installer for conda.
 A useful way of managing multiple Python projects is to use Conda environments.
 An environment enables you to use a specific version of Python along with specific dependencies completely separately on a single system.
 To create and use an environment named ids, issue the following command:

 $ conda create -n ids